 Close to the Siruvani Waterfalls are the paddy fields of Palakkad which in itself are golden coloured with huge gateways built on both the sides of the road.
-Being close to the Kerala - Tamil Nadu border, its architectural design depicts the architectural styles of Kerala and Tamil Nadu.
-Several tribals like the Mudugars and Irulars reside here.
-Tourists can also visit the nearby lakes and rivers like Parambikulam River, Aliyar River, Sholiyar River and Palar River.
-The Annamalai Hills

-, Palar rivers for generating power and irrigation.
-It has been built close to the Attapady valley for generating power and irrigation.
+Being close to the Kerala - Tamil Nadu border, its architectural design depicts the styles of Kerala and Tamil Nadu.
+Several tribes like the Mudugars and Irulars reside here.
+Tourists can also visit the nearby lakes and rivers like Thunakadavu River, Parambikulam River, Aliyar River, Sholiyar River and Palar River, which are interlinked to the Siruvani Dam by canals.
+The dam has been built close to the Attapady valley for generating power and irrigation.
 The Annamalai Hills range provides a panoramic view of the town.

 The Siruvani Waterfalls is popular for its dam whose construction was proposed by the government on February 1915.
 However, the construction was delayed as the villagers of Boluvampatti and Alandurai were against it.
 Later they were convinced and the construction work began in 1927.
 The work was not easy as it was an extremely unfriendly terrain.
 Even wild animals visited the place.
 A lot of security was thus required for the workers.
 Even today tourists visiting the site need to take protection against the wild animals.
 Gunmen or forest guards accompany them.
-The place was selected for the construction of the dam for the availability of the perennial streams.
-The area below the Siruvani, Muthikulam falls, Gobiyaru, Solaiyaru, Pattiyaru, Veeraru and Paambaru falls was selected for construction.
-Several major and minor construction works continued till the year 1984.
-The dam after its construction supplied large amounts of water to the huge population of the town.

-Siruvani Waterfalls is well connected with different modes of transport.
-The fall is almost 6 km away from Karunya University.
+Due to the remote accessibility and darkness spread by the forest, the Siruvani Waterfalls is closed off to the tourists by the time evening sets in.
+The Siruvani Dam is connected by frequent buses from Coimbatore and the Siruvani Waterfalls is well connected with different modes of transport.
+The fall is almost 6 km away from Karunya University</b>.
 The gateway to the waterfalls is located at Sadivayal Checkpost.
 Tourists can also avail the bus facility that ply at regular intervals from Coimbatore.
 The nearest airport from the Siruvani waterfalls is Coimbatore Peelamedu Airport at a distance of 45 km and the closest railway stations are Coimbatore and Palakkad station at 35 km and 74 km respectively.